BenjaminBossan/code-checker/README.md

 python main.py src/ --no-duplication
 ```

 The command walks every given path recursively, analyses each `.py` file and writes a report (default: `result.json`).
 Simple progress bars show the current file or duplication analysis step.
+Use `-I/--ignore` to provide one or more files or directories that should be skipped during the analysis.

 The package has no third party dependencies.